rcook/beginning-practical-haskell/part04.md

 "hello"
 ```

-### Anonymous functions a.k.a. lambdas
+Our function `f` is great.
+However, we use it exactly once so it might make most sense to use a lambda

 > ***TODO:***
-> We can now assume the user is familiar with lambdas!

-* Our function `f` is great
-* We use it exactly once
-* So do we really have to give it a name?
+> Continue here

 * Absolutely not!
 * This is known as a "lambda" and we can assign them since they are values just like `5` or `"hello"`: